The Hippy Feet Story

-In October 2015, Michael Mader, a senior at the University of Wisconsin, River Falls, suffered a severe head injury after falling off of his longboard.
+In October 2015, founder Michael Mader suffered a severe head injury after falling off of his longboard.
 This accident provided the literal bump on the head that Michael needed to realize the impact he could have on others.
 In the months of recovery that followed, Michael found inspiration in the world around him and read about the desperate need for clean socks at homeless shelters.
 It was this discovery that led to the inception of Hippy Feet.
 After being awarded first place at the Wisconsin Big Idea Tournament, Michael received an Ideadvance Grant to turn his idea into a reality.
 Hippy Feet made its official launch in the fall of 2016.

 Efforts To Date

 As of September 2017, Hippy Feet has donated over 5,000 pairs of socks through street outreach and our various partner organizations.
 As part of our mission to employ, we have been able to provide jobs to 20 people whose lives have been affected by homelessness.
 With your help, we hope to continue these efforts and have the largest impact we can.

 We are proud to have developed partnerships with various organizations and shelters in the Midwest and are continually working to expand our reach.
 Hippy Feet currently works closely with a handful of organizations including: Youthlink, Women’s Advocates, Elpis Enterprises, Listening House of Saint Paul, Northlands Rescue Mission, Milwaukee Homeless Veterans Initiative, and more.
 These organizations offer meals, shelter, services, and provide resources that are critical to helping struggling individuals.

 As Hippy Feet grows, we look forward to working alongside other shelters, non-profits, and volunteers.
 If there is a shelter in your area where there is a need for Hippy Feet socks, please do not hesitate to reach out to us via email at email@example.com